ozntel/file-tree-alternative/README.md

 # Obsidian File Tree Alternative Plugin

-This Obsidian Plugin allows users to have file explorer similar to Evernote.
+This Obsidian Plugin allows users to have a different file explorer experience.
-Folders and files are in separate leafs.
+Folders and files are in separate views.
+Please watch the sample record to see the details.
 The plugin lists all files including the files under sub-folders.

 ## Sample View Record